 If you want to sell your business at the right time, at a premium on net asset value, you need to start today to getting it ready.
 So look at your business honestly and if it’s a dog, recognise and accept that.
 If it’s a cash cow, good for you.
 But you still need to do the work because the next natural stage after cash cow is dog.

 It’s never too late to start.
 Yes, the earlier you do, the easier the transformation is.
 But even if you’re on the cusp of retirement, there are several steps you can take to prepare your business and find a buyer willing and able to pay you for the value built in.

-If you’d like to read more, join my newsletter at paraicbergin.com
+If you like what you’re reading and would like to see more, join my newsletter at paraicbergin.com.

 Get post alerts and exclusive content reserved for my subscribers.